arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 to access the SyncMasters of this `ArangoDeployment`.

 By removing a name from this setting, the corresponding `Secret` is also deleted.
+Note that to remove all access packages, leave an empty array in place (`[]`).
+Completely removing the setting results in not modifying the list.

 See [the `ArangoDeploymentReplication` specification](./DeploymentReplicationResource.md) for more information on access packages.